michaelschung/cs224n-project/README.md

 4. Execute `tensorboard --logdir=. --port=5678`
 	* If you're training locally, you can now go to http://localhost:5678/
 	* If you're training on the VM, execute `ssh -N -f -L localhost:1234:localhost:5678 squires@<IP>` (<IP> is the same one you used to ssh into the VM) from your local machine, and then go to http://localhost:1234/

+## Making Improvements
+Protocol for making new improvements:
+1. Create a new branch with a descriptive branch name
+2. Create a new flag under the `#improvments` section in `main.py` that turns improvement on or off
+3. Create any new flags under the `#hyperparameters` section in `main.py` that are relevant to the improvement
+4. Make sure to test carefully before merging branch

 ## tmux commands
 * `tmux new -s <NAME>` - creates new session called <NAME>